Sound Therapy of Austin

 I have completed Hatha Teacher Training with Yoga Yoga in 2006, then graduated from Kundalini Level One in 2007.
 I have studied Hatha techniques with Donna Farhi, Vinyaskrama with Srivatsa Ramaswami and completed Restorative, Relax and Renew Training, Advanced Relax and Renew Training and The Spine:: Anatomy, Asana and Therapeutics with Judith Lasater, assisting in three of her workshops.
 Completed certification in Yoga in Chairs by Liz Franklin and Silver Age Yoga Certification by Frank Iszak.
 I completed Kundalini Teacher Training Level 2 with Yoga Yoga.
 And completed a 42 hr. intensive training with Richard Miller for i-Rest training.
 Having just completed Atma Buti (Soul Medicine) Sound Healing with Himalayan Chakra Singing Bowls with Suren Shrestha, Master Teacher, Atma Buti – Boulder, Colorado.
 I am a retired nurse of 30 years, and I am CPR certified.
 “Always a student!”

 I teach Restorative, Yin, iRest/Yoga Nidra and Kundalini Yoga at Yoga Yoga studios.
 I also have a Seva Senior Chair class at Dittmar Rec.
 Center, I have taught over 7 years.
 I believe that yoga can be practiced at any age, and welcome students of all ages to my classes.
-I also provide Sound Healing sessions with Tibetan Singing Bowls, by donation only.
+I also provide Sound Healing sessions with Tibetan Singing Bowls.

 One thing, I love about yoga is its portability.
 You can practice wherever and whenever you like, and without much equipment required.
 Knowing the feelings that await at the end of a practice, keeps me going to classes and practicing on my own.